 Summer Housing Eligibility and Verification

-The Office of Residence Life will only provide housing for one or more of the following reasons listed below.
+The Office of Residential & First-Year Programs will only provide housing for one or more of the following reasons listed below.
 Anyone seeking housing for any other reason than listed below will not be accommodated in campus housing this summer.

 - Gettysburg College student employees